 Mrs P decided that:

 Mrs P was soon well enough to return home, and when she did, a care agency started working with her, visiting once a week to get her shopping for her.
-Money Advice Plus took over helping with money, and we made sure that Mrs P’s money was safe, delivering cash to the care agency so they could do the shopping.
+Money Advice Plus took over helping with money, and we made sure that Mrs P’s money was safe, her bills were paid, & delivering cash to the care agency so they could do the shopping.
 When Mrs P wanted any extra money to buy anything else she phoned our office, and we delivered it to her in her home.